5 tips for avoiding confirmation bias in UX researchMay 03, 2016

 Experts often possess more data than judgement -

-Once you have results, create user stories and rank them in order of your user's priorities.
+Once you have results, create and rank them in order of your user's priorities.
 It's time to get your team back in.
 But this time, don't talk about improving your numbers (abstract) - talk about solving user stories.
 Get multiple peoples' input on how they would solve the stories.

 Invite the team to interpret it in their own way and look for the patterns between the data, the stories and your team.
 People will quickly align around those problems in a way they were never able to before.